pharmeasy-logo

 • If in the repeat test, the result is positive, it confirms the presence of some serious health issues.

 • If the raised level of antibodies is not much, it indicates the presence of a recent infection.
-Moderate or high levels of any of the above-mentioned antibodies for more than 12 weeks show autoantibodies and a risk of antiphospholipid syndrome.
+Moderate or high levels of any of the above-mentioned antibodies for more than 12 weeks show autoantibodies and risk of antiphospholipid syndrome.

 Was This Test Information Helpful?